Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 ### Parameter: `additionalUnattendContent`

-Specifies additional base-64 encoded XML formatted information that can be included in the Unattend.xml file, which is used by Windows Setup. - AdditionalUnattendContent object.
+Specifies additional XML formatted information that can be included in the Unattend.xml file, which is used by Windows Setup.
+Contents are defined by setting name, component name, and the pass in which the content is applied.

 - Required: No
 - Type: array